PrajapatiMan/ci-cd-docker-node-api/README.md

 https://hub.docker.com/r/YOUR_USERNAME/node-api
 ```

-Replace `PrajapatiMan` with your Docker Hub username.
+Replace `manprajapati` with your Docker Hub username.

 ---